 Effectively manage business through accounting principles

-A Master of Business Administration with a specialisation in accounting delivers the critical skills needed to effectively analyse business management and processes.
+An online Master of Business Administration with a specialisation in Accounting delivers the critical skills needed to effectively analyse business management and processes.
 You will gain a thorough understanding of the fundamentals of business law, financial performance, profitability and solvency, enabling you to create viable solutions to a range of business needs.

 Our online MBA specialising in Accounting equips you with the latest concepts and knowledge to effectively manage and analyse business decisions with a keen eye on the financials.
 You will also gain a thorough understanding of business and company legal principles.
 With an MBA specialisation, you can hone industry-specific skills in accounting while you study a practical, well recognised postgraduate degree.

 High-ranking roles with a vast range of organisations are available to individuals who have the in-demand skills an MBA delivers, coupled with the additional edge of an accounting specialisation that improves their ability to speak the language of business.